r001/feed-care/README.md

 ## Alert if feed was not updated for more than 6 hours - alert_txcount.sh

 This script alerts EMAIL if feed update count did not increase.
 (Meaning the feed has not been updated since last run of this script.)
-This script should be run in every 6 houras
+This script should be run in every 6 hours